 Heiner says there have been three significant challenges his team has had to overcome:

-- Bandwidth: Heiner says their customers’ ability to move to VSaaS can be limited by available upload speeds from their ISPs.
+- Bandwidth: Heiner says available upload speeds from their ISPs can limit their customers’ ability to move to VSaaS.
 “Moving many small sites to the cloud is currently more realistic for most businesses than a large campus,” Heiner says.
 “Over the next decade, I expect to see major improvements to ISP infrastructure that will facilitate our larger campuses making the move.
 Until that time, it will be absolutely necessary for the VSaaS model to support a hybrid model with both on-premises and cloud video.”

 VSaaS Advice for MSPs and Integrators

 Heiner tells other integrators and MSPs considering adding a VSaaS solution to their offerings to “adapt and adopt, or at least start the process.”